Passau: Migrant entry point

-Due to its location on the German-Austrian border, and in the south-east of the country, Passau has become a major migrant entry point into Germany.
+Due to its location on the German–Austrian border, and in the south-east of the country, Passau has become a major migrant entry point into Germany.
 Refugees and economic migrants from the Middle East, Asia and Africa who have reached Europe, often entering either overland via Greece or across the sea via the Mediterranean (see Operation Triton), then head north and sometimes enter Germany.
 In 2015 the BBC reported that traffickers drive migrants and refugees through Austria and leave them on the side of the autobahn.
 The migrants and refugees then often walk unaccompanied into Passau, the first German town northwards.
 This situation has caused the government of Passau to divert funds from flood prevention to housing and feeding the refugees and migrants, around 10% of whom are unaccompanied children.

-Abortion controversy

-A traditionally very Catholic region, Passau and Lower Bavaria have made national news for a lack of access to safe abortion.
-Due to a political decision in the city council, staff at the Municipal Clinic are prevented from performing abortions in accordance with §218a (1) of the German Penal Code, which permits abortions up to 12 weeks of pregnancy after mandatory counselling.
-After the last gynaecologist performing abortions retired in early 2020, women had to travel more than 100km to get an abortion.
-This development fits into a wider pattern of declining numbers of gynaecologists performing abortions, often due to the harassment of anti-abortion activists protesting in front of doctor's offices and reporting doctors who perform abortions to the police.

-In order to improve access to abortions in Passau and fight for a complete legalisation and destigmatisation of abortions, in 2019 several political and civic groups founded the Coalition For Bodily Autonomy.
-Since the 1990s, there have been protests in favour of the right to abortion.
-In recent years, the "Coalition For Bodily Autonomy" staged counter-protests against an anti-abortion campaigner who regularly takes part in the international campaign 40 Days for Life protesting in front of the pro familia counselling centre that women seeking an abortion are mandated to visit in order to have an abortion.
+Transport

+The nearest airport is Linz Airport which is located 104 km south east of Passau.
+However, the airport only provides flights to limited destinations.
+Generally, residents would use Munich Airport as it provides more domestic and international flights.
+The airport is located 158 km south west of Passau and it is easily reached by car, bus and train.